Check out our Mark Wahlberg photo gallery.

 In 2006, he starred in an uplifting, family-friendly film, Invincible, which told the true life story of Vince Papale, a down-on-his-luck Philadelphia Eagles fan who lands a spot on the team after an open tryout.
 Wahlberg was also in the crime drama The Departed, which costars Leonardo DiCaprio, Matt Damon and Jack Nicholson.

 As time progresses, we'll have more info about Mark Wahlberg here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.